 Script writing is an art in which indentation is utmost important.
 Conditional and looping statements are to be properly aligned to facilitate easy understanding.
 Comments are included to minimize the number of surprises that could occur when going through the code.

-6.2.
-OUTPUTS

-6.2.1.
-BROWSER OUTPUTS

-Figure 10

-Figure 11

-Figure 12

-6.2.2.
-LCD OUTPUTS

-Figure 13
+6.2.ALGORITHM AND FLOWCHART

 MEMS SENSOR